tinylinden/attic.tinylinden.eu/content/about/index.md

 > **Attic** noun, /ˈætɪk/: A room at the top of a house under the roof.

 The purpose of this site continues to evolve.
-For now it is just an attic -- place where I can keep my notes in more organized way than web browser bookmarks.
+So for now I have nothing but the definition of the word _attic_.